Species Introduction

 Q: How do I properly acclimatise Endler Guppies to my aquarium?

-Acclimatisation is crucial for the survival of Endler Guppies.
-Start by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalise the temperature.
-After that, gradually introduce small amounts of aquarium water into the bag every 5 minutes for at least an hour.
-This gradual mixing helps them adapt to the water chemistry.
-Finally, gently release the fish into the tank without adding the bag water, which may contain harmful substances.
+Acclimatisation is crucial for the health of your Endler Guppies.
+Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperature.
+Following this, gradually introduce small amounts of your aquarium water into the bag over the next hour.
+This slow process helps the fish adjust to the different water parameters.
+Finally, gently transfer the fish into the tank, ensuring not to add the bag water, which may contain harmful substances.

 ✓ Expert Tip